mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference-v7.md

 #### `--start-url`

-Open a tab at the specified URL when the browser starts.
+This will open a tab at the specified URL when the browser starts.
 Example:

 ```shell
 web-ext run --start-url www.mozilla.com
 ```

-To open severel tabs, declare this option multiple times.
+Declare this option multiple times to open multiple tabs.
 Example:

 ```shell
 web-ext run --start-url www.mozilla.com --start-url developer.mozilla.org